-In the last few years my company has managed to turn a two thousand pounds investment into an internet business turning over several million a year.
+In the last few years my company has managed to turn a two thousand pounds investment into an turning over several million a year.
 We’ve made lots of mistakes over the years, but we’ve also done some things right.

 1. Relentless Focus on Customer Service

 If there’s one key to building a successful business, this is it.
 When you go to every possible length to keep your customers happy, they will appreciate it, they will buy from you again and they will recommend you.

 In fact, I’ve known angry customers turn into loyal companies after we’ve sorted out a problem quickly.

 i.
 Get your goods out to customer as fast as possible.
 We aim to dispatch every item ordered before midday the same day, but we usually do much better than this.
 Customers love it when they order something on Friday at 3pm and it gets there on Saturday morning.

 ii.
 Rectify mistakes promptly: Mistakes happen.
 When they do, apologise and rectify it – quickly.
 If something gets lost in the post, resend it, if something breaks, replace it without a quibble.
 If you have caused the mistake, send the customer something for free.

 2. Minimise every cost – but not at the expense of quality

 I have a bank manager friend who says he knows when a company is going to fail – it happens after they build a large flagship office.

 Until we were turning over a million pounds, I worked from my kitchen (usually with a pot bubbling on the stove at the time!)
 We were lucky enough to live in an old farmhouse, so stables got turned into stock rooms and portacabins were put in the yard.
 The last straw was losing my dining room – after that, we had to move on!